frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 upon the apostles, so He descends upon us Christians in confirmation, bringing us the strength to bear testimony for Christ.

 How do we do that?
-Primarily by leading a life dead unto the sins of the world, and then by allowing the intentions and virtues of Christ to light up in us, that we may become like another Christ, ready to make every sacrifice and put forth every effort to resist all things that might be contrary to our union with God.
+Primarily by leading a life "dead unto the sins of the world" (Rom.
+6:11), and then by allowing the intentions and virtues of Christ to light up in us, that we may become like another Christ, ready to make every sacrifice and put forth every effort to resist all things that might be contrary to our union with God.

 In the sacrament of Confirmation, we receive the power and strength to attain maturity and perfection in the Christian life.
 Confirmation urges us to take the first faltering steps toward Christian fulfillment: "Be you perfect."

-Ever anew, we are called to assist in the sacrifice of the Mass, so that we may actively participate in the offering up of Christ, uniting ourselves with Him in the offering.
+Ever anew, we are called to assist in the sacrifice of the Mass, that we may actively participate in the offering up of Christ, uniting ourselves with Him in the offering.

 Whenever we receive Holy Communion worthily, or assist in the sacrifice with the priest, we renew the redemption Christ earned for us on the